MarcoThies/urbook/README.md

 - [x] get it running in docker

 ## Project status
 The project is currently in development.
-We antivipate that the MVP will be ready for demonstration by and the next steps are being planned.
+We anticipate that the MVP will be ready for demonstration by and the next steps are being planned.